kolitjek/ThesisProject/README.md

 * `start.py`: this script starts up the simulator and runs the desired game.
 * `data_analysis.py`: this script contains the whole data analysis detailed in the report

+## Cmd interface
+This project contains a command line interface, which allows you to initialize the simulator with a set of parameters.
+The following parameters can be set:
+* 1
+* 2

 ## Requirements